klittle314/COVID_control_chart_app/README.md

 2. ui.R  This file defines the Shiny user interface.
 3. server.R  This file provides the reactive functions that take default and user-defined inputs to create summary charts and tables.
 4. helper.R  This file contains the core functions.
 In addition to several small auxiliary functions, the main functions are:
-- find_start_date_Provost  A function that determines dates for analysis based on data properties, along with c-chart parameters
+- find_start_date_Provost:  A function that determines dates for analysis based on data properties, along with c-chart parameters
     - Inputs:  input data frame, specified location, start date for analysis
     - Outputs: a list with date of first reported death, date of signal on c-control chart, center line for c-chart, upper control limit for c-chart

-- create_stages_Provost  A function that will assign stage names to records in a data frame filtered by location name.
+- create_stages_Provost:  A function that will assign stage names to records in a data frame filtered by location name.
    - Inputs:  input data frame, the list of dates from find_start_date_Provost, and the baseline days used to fit the regression model of log10 deaths
    - Outputs: output data frame, with a new column that describes the stage for each record
        - stage 1:  data before the date of first reported death